wp-plugins/sky-login-redirect/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.4 =
-Fixed regression bug redirecting to homepage.
+Attempt to redirect to the referring page even if $redirect_to wasn't explicitly set.